13.2. Calculation algorithm “4DVAR”¶

 to the user at the output in order to facilitate the writing of post-processing

-procedures, are described in the Inventory of potentially available information at the output.
+procedures, are described in an Inventory of potentially available information at the output.

 Permanent outputs (non conditional)